AaltoSciComp/scicomp-docs/rse/grant-applicants.rst

       service purchase) is not really possible for Academy grants.
       You must use "As a RSE salary" above.

+  * Please contact us for general costs, and how many person-months you can get for a given price (it is roughly on "Staff Scientist" level).
+Since estimating the amount of effort needed is difficult, :doc:`contact us <request>` and we can help you prepare with the help of our controllers.

   * The research site should provide "basic project facilities", which Aalto does.
 Justify the extra purchase as beyond the basics.

-  * Please see LINK for our general costs, and how many person-months you can get for a given price.
-Since estimating the amount of effort needed is difficult, :doc:`contact us <request>` and we can help you prepare an estimate.

   * Maximum amount: We recommend you include no more than XXXXX as a service purchase.
 Please see LINK (login required) for our